-Jia Mi is working toward his Ph.D. degree in the Department of Mechanical Engineering at Virginia Tech.
-He is working as a graduate research assistant in the Center for Energy Harvesting Materials and Systems and his research focus on novel wave energy converters with advanced power take-off as well as powering the blue economy.
-He obtained his BEng degree from Wuhan University of Technology on Automotive Engineering in 2018.
+Jia Mi is working toward his Ph.D. degree in the Naval Architecture & Marine Engineering at the University of Michigan.
+He is a Rackham Predoctoral Fellow, and his research focuses on novel wave energy converters with advanced power take-off as well as powering the blue economy.
+He obtained his MS degree from Virginia Tech and BEng degree from Wuhan University of Technology on Automotive Engineering in 2018.
 He enjoys cycling, hiking and traveling.
-He is proud of traveling to Tibet via cycling over 2000 miles and plan to explore the world by his bike in the future.
+He is proud of traveling to Tibet via cycling over 2000 miles and plans to explore the world by his bike in the future.

 Sponsorship Coordinator – [email protected]

 Giuseppe Giorgi currently works at the Department of Mechanical and Aerospace Engineering, at Politecnico di Torino.
 Giuseppe does research in Mechanical Engineering and Ocean Engineering, focusing on nonlinear modelling and optimization of wave energy converters.

 Xian is a Ph.D. student at the University of Michigan looking into ocean-powered desalination.
 He obtained a bachelor’s degree from Zhejiang University in Naval Architecture and Ocean Engineering and a master’s degree from the University of California San Diego in Applied Ocean Science.
 Out of work, he enjoys cooking, gaming and hiking.